Blaze burns as many as 40 acres near 5 Freeway in Grapevine

 GRAPEVINE, Calif.
-(KABC) --Firefighters on Wednesday afternoon were responding to a vegetation fire that had torched as many as 40 acres near the southbound 5 Freeway in the Grapevine, authorities said.
+(KABC) --Firefighters on Wednesday morning were responding to a vegetation fire that had torched as many as 40 acres near the southbound 5 Freeway in the Grapevine, authorities said.

 The so-called Water Fire was burning rapidly about 3 miles south of Grapevine Road, according to the California Highway Patrol.

-No injuries or structural damages were immediately reported, but the Kern County Fire Department said structures in Digier Canyon were possibly threatened.
+No injuries or structural damages were immediately reported, but shortly before noon the Kern County Fire Department said structures in Digier Canyon were possibly threatened.

 #WaterFire update 30-40 acres.
 Additional resources ordered.
 Watch for emergency crews and expect delays if traveling on I-5. #KCFD— Kern County Fire (@kerncountyfire) September 12, 2018